Inlay: Inlay on metals

 The history of inlay is very old but it is still evolving alongside new technologies and new materials being discovered today.
-The technique of metal in metal inlay was sophisticated and accomplished in ancient China as shown in examples of vessels decorated with precious metals, including this ding vessel (pictured) with gold and silver inlay from the Warring States period (403-221 BC).
+The technique of metal in metal inlay was sophisticated and accomplished in ancient China as shown in examples of vessels decorated with precious metals, including this ding vessel (pictured) with gold and silver inlay from the Warring States period (403–221 BC).

-The French cabinet maker André-Charles Boulle (1642-1732) specialized in furniture using inlays or metal and either wood or tortoiseshell together, the latter acting as the background.
+The French cabinet maker André-Charles Boulle (1642–1732) specialized in furniture using inlays or metal and either wood or tortoiseshell together, the latter acting as the background.
 This type of inlay is known as "Boulle work".

 After learning the skill of smithing from the Navaho in 1872, the Zuni silversmiths cut small chips from crystals and gemstones, pearl shell and coral, to make inlay designs in a base of silver.

-In 1990, Vivienne Westwood was inspired by Boulle work, the inlay of precious metals into or onto wood to create a collection with inlay in the manner of Boulle.
+In 1990, Vivienne Westwood created a collection inspired by Boulle inlay.